You’ve worked hard for your money, so you need to be certain it will be safe wherever you choose to put it.

 Understanding bank licences

 Even if you do spread your savings between different banks, your money could still be at risk if you hold them with banks which operate under the same licence.

 Some banks operate several different subsidiaries which – though may have different names – share just one banking licence.
-This means that if you hold savings with two different institutions, but they aren’t registered with the FCA separately, you will still only be protected up to £75,000 (as of January 2016) and not up to £160,000 as you might assume.
+This means that if you hold savings with two different institutions, but they aren’t registered with the FCA separately, you will still only be protected up to £85,000 and not up to £160,000 as you might assume.
 If you have more than this savings amount to worry about it is imperative to check who ultimately owns the banks you save with so that you know exactly how much protection you have.